shapesmusic/Shapes-Basics-Draft/levels/17-switch-to-number-names.md

 [tonescape starts]

 In the tonescape, each eighth note has this quality of feeling like a version of the same note.
-So we have [sings 1-8].
-And then again, [sing higher 1-8], which is a little high for my voice to sing.
+So we have [sing 1-8].
+And then again, [sing higher 1-8], which is a little high for my voice to sing

 Note number 1, *and* note number 8 are both versions of the anchor.
 And this gives us a new way to name our notes, using numbers that repeat each time we reach an anchor.
 So we have [sing: Anchor, 2nd, 3rd...
 Anchor].
 And then again, [sing: higher Anchor, 2nd, 3rd...
 Anchor].